Failed a Drug Test on Probation? What Judges Actually Consider [2026]

 The Two Questions the Judge Will Actually Ask

-Before we get into process, understand what the judge is trying to figure out at a violation hearing for a positive drug test.
-It is not "did the defendant fail the test."
-The positive test result is evidence of the violation — that is step one.
+But here's what nobody tells you about what happens next: the judge is not asking "did the defendant fail the test."
+The positive result is evidence of the violation, that is step one.
 Step two is the question that actually decides the outcome:

 Is this defendant someone probation can still work for?